antfu/talks/2025-09-18/src/slides.md

 ---

 <div font-serif text-2.5em v-click>To Make Tools that People Love</div>
-<div text-2em text-purple v-click>is to Put Love into the Tools We Make 🤍</div>
+<div text-2em text-rose v-click>is to Put Love into the Tools We Make 🤍</div>

 <!--
+In a word,

 Needless to say, but [click] to make tools that people love,

-I think the only true tip is [click] "to put love into the tools we make".
+I think the only true tip is [click] "to put love and great care into the tools we make". (pause)

-That's all for my talk.
-Thank you!
+That's all for my talk today. [click] Thank you! (pause) -->
--->

 ---